walker777007/Do-the-Market-move-with-Trump-s-Tweets-/README.md

 ## Motivation

 Trump has been known for being quite "outspoken" on his twitter, and I have read a [host](https://www.mediaite.com/news/stock-market-plunges-223-points-in-5-minutes-after-trumps-stunning-china-tweets/) [of](https://www.barrons.com/articles/donald-trump-twitter-stock-market-51567803655) [articles](https://www.forbes.com/sites/johntobey/2019/09/07/how-tweet-risk-can-infect-your-stock-investing-and-how-to-avoid-harm/#2ab88f423330) discussing the relationship of his tweets with the stock market.
-I was curious if I could quantify this relationship.
+I was curious if I could quantify this relationship, to see if the content and volume of his tweets were correlated with market drops or increased volatility.

+## Data exploration

+### Pipeline